fastapi/typer/docs/index.md

 * **Easy to use**: It's easy to use for the final users.
 Automatic help, and (optional) automatic completion for all shells.
 * **Short**: Minimize code duplication.
 Multiple features from each parameter declaration.
 Fewer bugs.
 * **Start simple**: The simplest example adds only 2 lines of code to your app: **1 import, 1 function call**.
-* **Grow large**: Grow in complexity as much as you want, create arbitrarily complex trees of commands and groups subcommands, with options and arguments.
+* **Grow large**: Grow in complexity as much as you want, create arbitrarily complex trees of commands and groups of subcommands, with options and arguments.

 ## Requirements